-At the outset, we support SBA's decision to amend the newly organized concern rule contained in 13 C.F.R. § 121.103(g) by clarifying that affiliation may be found where both former and "current" officers, directors, principal stockholders, managing members, or key employees of one concern organize a new concern in the same or related industry or field of
+We support SBA's decision to amend the newly organized concern rule contained in 13 C.F.R. § 121.103(g) by clarifying that affiliation may be found where both former and "current" officers, directors, principal stockholders, managing members, or key employees of one concern organize a new concern in the same or related industry or field of operation, and serve as the new concern's officers, directors, principal stockholders, managing members, or key employees.
+Simply put, the newly organized concern rule should apply where the key individuals are still associated with the first company.